-I am happy to give your child non-prescribed medication, such as cough mixture, Calpol, teething gel etc, but only if you have signed a parental permission form for me to do so and have provided the medicine yourself.
+I am happy to give your child non-prescribed medication, such as, Calpol, teething gel etc, but only if you have signed a parental permission form for me to do so and have provided the medicine yourself.
 This must be clearly labeled with the child’s name.

 The medical index card you completed for your child will list all the medicines you permit me to give to your child.
 This medical card will be regularly reviewed to ensure that there are no changes, for example a child may no longer be able to take some medication or may need an additional form.
 This card must also be used for short and long-term medication such as eczema cream or an asthma pump.

 Even though you may have signed a form, I will still contact you by text to check that I can administer this medication.
 It is vital that you inform me of any medication you may have given your child before they arrive into my care.
 I need to know what medicine they have had, the dose and time given.

 I will ensure that all medication given to me will be stored correctly and I will check that it is still within its expiry date,

 If your child has acute allergies and carries/needs an epi-pen or your child takes regular medication, please discuss the matter with me.
 I have had epi-pen and asthma training but may need additional training before I can look after your child.

 If your child needs to take medication prescribed by a doctor, please discuss this with me.
 I will need you to sign an additional permission form before I can administer this medication to your child.